asmeurer/brown-water-python/docs/examples.md

 ...     """
 ...     try:
 ...         for toknum, tokval, start, end, _ in tokenize_string(s):
-...             if toknum == tokenize.ERRORTOKEN:
+...             if toknum == tokenize.ERRORTOKEN and tokval in '"\'':
 ...                 # There is an unclosed string.
 We haven't gotten to the ...                 # position yet, so it must be inside this string ...                 return True